saleor/saleor-docs/docs/dashboard/discounts.md

 2. General information - Add the name of your sale.
 This can be edited later.
 3. Pricing

-* **Discount Value:** Use the icon on the right side of the Discount Value field to toggle between percentage discount and price-per-item discount.
+* **Discount value:** Use the icon on the right side of the Discount Value field to toggle between percentage discount and price-per-item discount.

 * **Time Frame:** Use the pop-up calendar or stepper to choose the start and end dates of the sale.
 If you do not set a start date, the sale will start immediately; similarly, a sale without an end date will continue indefinitely.